100% Confidential

 Buyer Perspective

-What Buyers Look for in a it-msp Business
+What Buyers Look for in a IT Services / MSP Business

 Understanding these value drivers can help you prepare your business and command a higher multiple.